Fiber Optic Connectors

 Ferrule Core Connector (FC)

-Ferrule Core Connector (FC) was the most popular single-mode connectors for several years.
-It uses a 2.5 mm ferrule core, but some of the early connectors use ceramic inside stainless steel ferrules.
+The Ferrule Core Connector (FC) was the most popular single-mode connector for several years.
+It uses a 2.5 mm ferrule core, but some early connectors used ceramic inside stainless steel ferrules.